sgoudie77/Weather-App/readme.md

 #### Acknowledgements:

-The code for this weather app was based on YouTube tutorials by Dev Ed and Tyler Potts, which will be enhanced by changing some of the styles and adding additional functionality.
+The code for this weather app was based on YouTube tutorials by Dev Ed and Tyler Potts, which was enhanced by changing some of the styles and adding additional functionality.